eduardo-teijy-de-lima-augusto/Projetos/2_AeroDadosPessoais.md

 GO

 --Soma das Despesas.
-UPDATE CAMPANHAS2..AeroDadosPessoais_NEW
+UPDATE CA..AeroDadosPessoais_NEW
 SET VLR_DESPESA = (
                     SELECT SUM(A.VALOR)
-                    FROM CAMPANHAS2..AeroReceitasDespesas_NEW A
+                    FROM CA..AeroReceitasDespesas_NEW A
                     WHERE A.CPF = AeroDadosPessoais_NEW.CPF
                     AND A.ORIGEM = 'Despesas'
                     GROUP BY A.CPF